DarkHawk727/Mathaday/README.md

 An Flutter app that lets you practise questions from various math contests.
 You get 3 new questions each day, and you can track your progress using statistics like streaks, percentage tried, best / weakest topics and most popular contests.

 # Rationale
 I just really wanted to see how building an app was like.
+I thought theming one around math contests would help keep my motivated and be somewhat beneficial.

 # What I learned
 * Flutter